Gary, Indiana

 I say, “My grandmother died on Monday.”

 On Monday, I pick the cat up from the hospital, after his surgery.
-I’ve been cat sitting, for the first time, for three weeks, and after an uneventful start, all my worst fears have come to pass.
-The surgery is a procedure that takes a cat’s boy parts and makes them into girl parts.
-He needs the surgery because male cats, under conditions of stress, can develop a blockage that makes them unable to pee.
+I’ve been watching a friend’s cat for three weeks, and after an uneventful start all my worst fears come to pass.
+His surgery is a procedure that takes a cat’s boy parts and makes them into girl parts.
+He needs the surgery because male cats, under the kind of stress that can arise when removed from family and routine, can develop a blockage that makes them unable to pee.
 The pressure builds up in their bladder, and they explode on the inside.

 It’s a terrible way to die.

-The surgery is nominally successful, but recovery isn’t easy either.
+The surgery is nominally successful but the recovery is just beginning.
 Within hours, the room he has to be confined to — the only bathroom in my apartment — is covered in blood, shit, piss, and litter.
 I spend hours cleaning and caring.

 Right before I go to bed that night, my mother texts to tell me my grandmother has passed.
 She tells me it was peaceful.

-After hanging up, I walk back into the theater, and I watch Oppenheimer, a very good movie about how there are problems in the world bigger than the ones you’re dealing with right now.
+After hanging up, I walk back into the theater, and I watch Oppenheimer, a very good movie about giving up everything to get what you want, and about how sometimes your reward for getting what you want is spending the rest of your life dealing with the consequences.

-On Wednesday, I talk to another sitter about taking over for the cat when I leave.
+On Wednesday, I talk to another sitter who will take over with the cat when I leave.
 We still don’t know if he’s going to recover, if one of us is going to have to take him back to the hospital today or tomorrow.
 He continues to eat a little, sleep a lot, urinate blood, knock over his water dish, pick at his stitches, and smear wet bloody kibble and litter across every surface in the bathroom.
 I open the door every few hours to find him in a crumpled ball, eyes closed and fur tangled.
 I check for his tiny heartbeat.
 I spend hours cleaning and caring.

 On Thursday, I fly to O’Hare to spend the weekend with friends from college.
-We do a cabin trip every year, and this year the cabin is in Gary, Indiana, on the shores of Lake Michigan, which I can’t stop thinking of as the ocean.
+The cabin trip is every year, and this year the cabin is in Gary, Indiana, on the shores of Lake Michigan, which I can’t stop thinking of as the ocean.

 That night I have dinner at a restaurant with C, who won’t be joining us at the cabin.
 We talk about how after a near decade wandering the world, she’s finally found a place that feels like home, a community that feels like family, a life where she no longer feels like an outsider, in Chicago, that low-hanging constellation of windows and streetlights.